-Florida and Georgia face off in Jacksonville this weekend in a top-10 showdown for first place in the SEC East.
-It is the 97th (or 98th according to Georgia) meeting in a rivalry that it is currently at its apex.
+Florida and Georgia face off in Jacksonville this weekend for the 100th (or 101st according to Georgia) time in a rivalry that is currently at its apex.
 Here are 10 facts about it to bring you up to speed.

 Regardless of when it started, this game has been played on a neutral site all but seven times.
 Tampa and Savannah hosted the game before Jacksonville became the permanent site in 1933.
 While it is closer to Gainesville by about four hours, Jacksonville is still the largest city between the two schools, and will remain the host city for the foreseeable future.
 The game is a boon for the city and both Florida and Georgia.
 Current figures are unavailable, but both schools make more money playing in Jacksonville every year than they would by hosting the game every other year.